UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 # Types of Statistical Learning
 ## Prediction

-The accuracy of our prediction $\hat Y$ depends on:
+The accuracy of our prediction $\hat Y$ depends on two types of errors - those that we can potentially control, influence or **reduce** and those that we cannot control or **reduce** for as there will always be an element of randomness affecting our prediction:

 1. The **reducible error**: the error in our estimate $\hat f$.
 This error is reducible since estimates can always be improved.
+This is what we need to focus on as an analyst, but we can never be perfect because there is always:

 2. The **irreducible error**: the random error associated with the true response $Y = f(x) + \epsilon$.
 (Even if $\hat f = f$, $\hat Y$ will still have error associated with its prediction since $\epsilon$ is not a function of $X$.)